devils2ndself/kherson-underground/README.md

   - The active payment channel will have a new id and address each time one is started.

 ### A couple of other notes:
+  - The rent price for transportation is stored in USDT, being converted to TON via CoinMarketCap API.

   - Putting payment channels to hosting had it's own challenges of maximum transactions limits, so we made a decision of not uploading it to the production, but it works great in local environment.

   - ChariTON was our previous idea and we couldn't rename the main folders at that stage.